As an Amazon Associate I earn from qualifying purchases. Prices/availability can change. Check Amazon for latest.

 The very first time I tried to fire it up… it failed ignition and threw an E10 error right away.
 From what I’ve learned (and seen in every Facebook group out there), E10 basically means it didn’t ignite after a couple of attempts—often a catch-all for failed starts.

-Turns out, the main culprit was my under-powered battery.
+Turns out, the main culprit was my under-powered battery in the beginning.
 I was trying to start it on a weak one, which didn’t give enough power for a proper glow plug heat-up or fuel delivery.
 That led to flooding it pretty badly because I kept trying too eagerly.
 They can run like this with too much fuel, far too hot and lead to failure.

 To keep things safe and quiet, I installed the heater outside the house.
 This ensures constant fresh air intake, no exhaust fumes inside, and cuts down on noise (they’re pretty loud on startup with that fan whine, but settle into a steady hum once running).
 I wouldn’t recommend mounting inside unless you’ve got killer ventilation and CO monitoring—better safe than sorry.
 I also wouldn’t keep hammering the start button if it’s throwing errors like E10.
 Give it time to reset (pull the fuse for a minute), check connections, bleed air from the lines, and prime properly.